senthilmasters2024/FlaskVisualisation/README.md

 ### 1. Input Processing

-Downloads training, test, requirement, and phrase documents from Azure Blob containers.The raw data is later preprocessed by applying tokenization, lemmatization, stopword filtering, and language detection.
+Downloads training documents , requirement,documentto classify and phrase documents from Azure Blob containers to bin folder path for local processing .

 ### 2. Embedding Generation
 To handle long inputs, we split text into ~3000-character chunks and embed each with OpenAI text-embedding-3-large, then average the vectors into a single representation: OpenAIEmbeddingService.GetEmbeddingAsync powers training/classification, whereas SemanticSimilarityForDocumentsWithInputDataDynamic.GetAveragedEmbeddingAsync is used for document similarity.
 This is done by using the following :